turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 * Update your resume using that feedback

 #### Resume Review Practice
 To see what different technical resumes can look like, you'll act as a hiring committee for a junior engineering position at your company.
-Search through 2-3 resumes from the [Terminal portfolio site For the sake of this activity, the position is language agnostic.
+Search through 2-3 resumes from the [Terminal portfolio site](https://terminal.turing.edu).
+For the sake of this activity, the position is language agnostic.

 Consider: